-Perfect shots forever: 40 years of NCAA tournament buzzer-beaters
+Perfect shots forever: 40 years of men’s NCAA tournament buzzer-beaters

 All resulted out of exercises in geometry.
 From the unplanned simplicity of U.S. Reed’s heave for Arkansas against Louisville to the planned simplicity of Villanova’s play for Kris Jenkins’s shot against North Carolina and back to the carefully devised and highly difficult Sykes-to-Jenkins-to-Drew of Valparaiso against Mississippi and the uncontrollable madness of Dereck Whittenburg to Lorenzo Charles, they’re a reminder that the geometric possibilities of five people vs. five people in 94 feet by 50 feet really are endless.

-The graphic below shows the 37 game-winning buzzer-beaters — shots that landed with no time left on the clock — in the past 40 years of the NCAA tournament.
+The graphic below shows the 37 game-winning buzzer-beaters — shots that landed with no time left on the clock — in the past 40 years of the NCAA men’s tournament.

 Buzzer-beaters have been launched from as far away as 50 feet and as close as the air above the rim.
 Here are some of the most memorable from each range.